mautic/mautic-documentation/pages/13.builders/docs.en.md

 Documentation on using sections, columns and blocks can be found here: [https://documentation.mjml.io][mjml-docs]

 ###### Head components
 Mautic will not process the <mj-head> tags at this point.
-None of the <mj-attribuites> will run, so you have to do all styling inline.
+None of the <mj-attributes> will run, so you have to do all styling inline.

 ###### Body components
 Most <mj-body> components will be processed.